 SAM-e we both noticed that we had actually felt better on it and my knees didn't

 pain me as much!
-That is why I started my search to find out more info.
 My niece

-actually helped me on this.
-She asked her Naturopathic physician about this for
+asked her Naturopathic physician about this for

-me and I found the term that helped me find out more-- SAM-e is a methyl-donor.
+me and I found the term that helped me find out more-- That led me to Dr. Sahelian's site and here we are.
+This is what I found out: It is best to take

 SAM-e in low doses and not every day.
 Maybe 200 mg every other day-- or cut the